ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

     app.html
 ```

 > What's that, code splitting you say?
 Yes!
-In Greenwood, we just call it a script tag.
+In Greenwood, we just call it a `<script>` tag.
 In this way, entry points for bundles are defined by your pages and layouts automatically.

 ## Markdown and Frontmatter

-Although it can be used in HTML files too, frontmatter is a YAML based set of content commonly used in markdown files used to provide additional metadata about the file not rendered to the final output.
+Although it can be used in HTML files too, frontmatter is a YAML powered set of content commonly used in markdown files that can provide additional metadata about the file and that are not rendered to the final output.
 Frontmatter is an example of how we could define a layout for a markdown file.

-So if wanted a layout to specifically wrap our blog posts, we can specify the name of a layout file in our markdown files.
+So if wanted a layout to specifically wrap our blog posts, we can specify the name of a layout file in our markdown files:

 <!-- prettier formats the frontmatter fences to ## :/ -->
 <!-- prettier-ignore-start -->